blentley/ForecastingElectricityDemand/README.md

     return rescaled, newRowDim

 ```
-I ran the *return_original_scale_multiple* function with the following input parameters:
+I ran the *return_original_scale_multiple* function with the following input:

-+ predictMMS - the normalised predictions
++ predictMMS - the normalised predictions from the multi period model
-+ referenceVal - the reference data required to un-normalise the predictions
++ referenceVal - the normalisation reference values required to un-normalise the predictions
 + inputPredLen - the length of time I specified predictions for (in this case it was 48 periods)

 ```python